 Today security covers online tools, security equipment, firearms, private security, and more.
 Sometimes these issues overlap, but there are unique security tools for each category that merits examination depending on what your demands and expectations may be.

-There are 50 security tools identified with an explanation of what they can do and how they can be used.
+There are 50 security tools with an explanation of what they can do and how to use them.
 Some of the items are things we take for granted and use every day.
 Others are more sophisticated and require that everyone use extra vigilance when using these devices.

 The Internet is a part of our lives.
 People do a tremendous amount of business on the Internet, exchange private information, and sometimes reveal their daily agenda on social media.
 Security begins with the individual, but there are several tools that can be of use in proving the needed security.